omriiii/Markup-Standard-Style/README.md

 *** NOT FINISHED !! ***

 * Always use the `transform` property when animating elements with CSS.
+* You have a lot of options!
+Pick the best ones: https://api.jqueryui.com/easings/

 ## Project Organization
 *** NOT FINISHED !! ***